-Essential Tip: Bear in mind that grout on a tiled splashback will often stain or discolour – particularly behind a cooktop.
+Bear in mind that grout on a tiled splashback will often stain or discolour – particularly behind a cooktop.
 If this is a problem, you can select large tiles that need less mud than their smaller mosaic-style counterparts.
 A darker coloured grotto is also an alternative.

 Glass splashbacks are a widespread and flexible alternative.
 They are manufactured, especially to your kitchen’s size and deliver a robust, hygienic, seam-free, grout-free, modern and elegant appearance.
 Thanks to their reflective quality, glass splashbacks can also give the room a sense of space and illumination.

 Besides great looks, another big attraction is that they can be rendered in virtually every colour.
 From bright, eye-catching colours to subtler shades, Glass splashbacks have shiny or shimmering finishes and glitter-like inclusions.
 You can also add LED lighting on the back of a glass splashback.

 Essential Tip: We prefer to think of glass as transparent, but depending on the amount of iron in the mirror, it can appear slightly blue or green.
 To prevent colour tinging in regular transparent glass, use Starphire glass with less iron and less pigmentation.
 While Starphire glass can be costlier, it is often the only way to get the exact colour you want.